 If you haven’t seen it, I highly recommend it.
 Joe was overweight and at 41 years old was on medicines for various illnesses including an autoimmune disease.
 Joe documents his 60 day fast (under a doctor’s supervision) from beginning to end.
 And I bet you have guessed it – during the juice fast, he lost weight and was able to discontinue his medicines!
 It was such an inspiring journey to watch.

 My husband John and I had just been talking about our diet and the one improvement we thought that could be made was to include even more vegetables.
 We tried adding them to meals, and even cooking them in new ways.
 But it was hard to make any habits stick.
 We wanted our kids to like vegetables, but more than anything we wanted them to stick to a routine that would sustain their health.

-At first, the children were a bit skeptical – after all. drinking your veggies is a bit weird but, one taste and they were hooked!
+At first, the children were a bit skeptical – after all. drinking your veggies is a bit weird, but one taste and they were hooked!
 We can drink 5 lbs of carrots with other fruits and vegetables added, in one sitting!
 Could we eat that much?
-Probably be.
+Probably.
 But would we?
 Probably not!